keaganchs/RIS-Project/README.md

 This is an object avoidance project using computer vision with [Duckiebots](https://www.duckietown.org/)

-Team Members: Bogdan Belenis, Keagan Holmes, Eungcheong Kim
+Team Members: Bogdan Belenis, Keagan Holmes, Eungchong Kim